 The average effect size for receptive vocabulary was twice that for pre-reading skills and for expressive language.
 This is especially important for two reasons.
 Receptive language skills are more predictive of later educational and social difficulties in school and, to date, evidence has suggested that early receptive language skills were the most difficult to change.
 Other findings from the review indicated that early book reading was powerful throughout the preschool period particularly for receptive language development, but book reading was also effective for children over three years of age and slightly more effective with more socially disadvantaged children.
 There was some indication that studies which included electronic devices had similar effects to those that used books.
-Interestingly, in practice, shared reading was found to be more effective than dialogic methods for receptive language development.
 Importantly and unlike most of the findings from the other reviews our findings were relatively consistent or homogeneous (the results going in the same direction).
 This is almost certainly a function of the narrow focus of the review and gives us confidence in predicting what is reasonably achievable in this area.
-Finally, the intervention effects seem to be as strong at relatively low doses as they were at higher doses, suggesting that book reading may have the potential to have an inoculation effect in terms of future child development.
+Finally, the intervention effects seem to be as strong when intervention frequency was short as they were for interventions that were greater in frequency.